 It has been said that natural disasters can strike anywhere and at any anytime with little or no warning.
-For instance, according to data from the Centre for Research on the Epidemiology of Disasters (CRED) International Disaster Database (2019), between 1990 and 2015. there were over 1300 natural disasters in the WHO European region.
+For instance, according to data from the Centre for Research on the Epidemiology of Disasters (CRED) International Disaster Database (2019), between 1990 and 2015, there were over 1300 natural disasters in the WHO European region.
 These affected over 30 million people and killed over 150, 000.
 Countries of the world have to anticipate these natural disasters, hence, they have to be prepared to confront them when they occur.
 Preparedness is the process of turning awareness of the impendency of these natural disasters into actions that improve the capacity to respond and recover from the disaster.

 In the absence of an efficient emergency management system, the consequences of natural disasters become much more damaging.
 The consequence is calculated in terms of the human lives lost and the terrible economic impact to the concerned area.
-There are the problems of containing the occurrence by limiting spread or scale, maintaining essential services, delivering aid to helpless people in the context of the disaster, economy alive keeping the bv production maintaining and exchange, well as ensuring as livelihood of families.
-In a disaster situation like the COVID-19 International Journal of pandemic, absence of interorganisational, sub-regional, regional or global cooperation and coordination could create enormous losses of human and material resources.
+There are the problems of containing the occurrence by limiting spread or scale, maintaining essential services, delivering aid to helpless people in the context of the disaster, keeping the economy alive by maintaining production and exchange, as well as ensuring livelihood of families.
+In a disaster situation like the COVID-19 pandemic, absence of inter-organisational, sub-regional, regional or global cooperation and coordination could create enormous losses of human and material resources.

-In times of humanitarian emergencies. inter-organisational cooperation coordination is and required to handle, among other things, the humanitarian logistics.
-Humanitarian logistics, according to Kaynak and Tuger (2014) is the "The process of planning, implementing and controlling the efficient, costeffective flow and storage of goods and materials, as well as related information from point of origin to points of consumption for the purpose of meeting the vulnerable beneficiary's requirements." end Humanitarian logistics activities preparations, include planning. procurement, transport, warehousing, tracking, training and distribution.
+humanitarian In times of emergencies, inter-organisational cooperation and coordination is required to handle, things, among other the humanitarian logistics.
+Humanitarian logistics, according to Kaynak and Tuger (2014) is the "The process of planning, implementing and controlling the efficient, cost-effective flow and storage of goods and materials, as well as related information from point of origin to points of consumption for the purpose of meeting the vulnerable end beneficiary's requirements."
+Humanitarian logistics activities include preparations, planning, procurement, transport, warehousing, tracking, training and distribution.
 Ina disaster situation, coordination helps to bring out the big picture of the emergency situation.
-In discussing coordination, two subcategories emerge, namely - vertical and horizontal coordination.
+In discussing coordination, two sub-categories emerge, namely - vertical and horizontal coordination.

-Vertical coordination describes a connection between two or more organisations that share their responsibilities, resources and performance information to serve relatively similar end consumers; while, horizontal coordination on the other hand, describes the internal relationship, the partnership inside an organisation community. or Generally, coordination has to do with the cooperation of two or more unconnected or rival organisations to share their exclusive knowledge or resources.
+Vertical coordination describes a connection between two or more organisations that share their responsibilities, resources and performance information to serve relatively similar end consumers; while, horizontal coordination on the other hand, describes the internal relationship, the partnership inside an organisation or community.
+Generally, coordination has to do with the cooperation of two or more unconnected or rival organisations to share their exclusive knowledge or resources.